 1st U.S. CONCERT AUTOGRAPHS & TICKET

-While on the topic of The Beatles American invasion, their first public concert was in Washington D.C. on February 11, 1964.
+The Beatles’ first public concert was in Washington D.C. on February 11, 1964.
 This is a 114-page scrapbook created by 14-year-old Pamela Tames.
 Among all the diary-like notes, clippings and other souvenirs are several significant items.

 Most importantly, her father, noted New York Times photographer George Tames, went to the press conference that day and got three of the Beatles’ autographs.
 Another photographer snapped a photo of Tames getting Paul to sign this scrapbook (George and Ringo are seen just behind Paul).
 Photos of Beatles actually signing a specific and identifiable autograph are extremely rare.